gisaia/arlas_cli/docs/docs/install.md

 ### Run ARLAS Locally

-To run the simplest ARLAS stack and elasticsearch on the local machine, clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run the stack:
+To run the simplest ARLAS stack and Elasticsearch on the local machine, clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run the stack:

 <!-- termynal -->
 ```shell